sql-machine-learning/elasticdl/Swift4TF/README.md

 [Swift for TensorFlow(S4TF)](https://www.tensorflow.org/swift/) is an early stage project that aims to describing TensorFlow training using programming model.

 To help evaluating S4TF, we have built a docker image with latest pre-built packages.
 The docker image is at `reg.docker.alibaba-inc.com/elasticdl/swift4tf`.
-Note that, the docker image has to be run in privileged mode.
+Note that, the Docker image has to be run in privileged mode.
 For example:

 ```
 docker run -it --privileged reg.docker.alibaba-inc.com/elasticdl/swift4tf /bin/bash